-Rather than running random test arrangements - necessary when applying statistical analysis - to fulfill QbD conditions, HPLC method development with three-dimensional models is achieved by running three tG-T models with only 12 simple experiments.
-From these, a large number (over 10) of virtual experiments could be derived and the best one found quickly.
-The obtained retention models were used for robustness testing, continuous quality control, and method transfer, and could serve as a fundament for Knowledge production process, using $t{\rm G}$ -T-pH studies to enhance column selectivity choices in ultrahigh-pressure liquid chromatography (UHPLC).
+Rather than running random test arrangements - necessary when applying statistical analysis - to fulfill QbD conditions, HPLC method development with three-dimensional models is achieved by running three t_G -T models with only 12 simple experiments.
+From these, a large number (over 106) of virtual experiments could be derived and the best one found quickly.
+The obtained retention models were used for robustness testing, continuous quality control, and method transfer, and could serve as a fundament for Knowledge Management.
+In the following, we planned to compare an older method that took approximately 40 min with the new approach, based on a practical example from an industrial production process, using t_G-T-pH studies to enhance column selectivity choices in ultrahigh-pressure liquid chromatography (UHPLC).